nblue2016/nblue-core/README.md

 # nblue
 ## Introduction
-nblue is core module for nblue services, it supports more useful class in server side.
-This module was written by ES6, so it'd better run more than node v6.0.
+nblue is core module for nblue framework, it includes more useful class and module.
+The full package was written by ES6, so it'd better run more than node v6.0.

 ## Installation:
 You can use npm to install nblue